ASPP/pelita/doc/source/writing_player.rst

 .. literalinclude:: my_player/my_game.py
    :language: python

-Now to run the game you need to use the ``PYTHONPTH`` to point to the pelita source code.
+Now to run the game you need to use the ``PYTHONPATH`` to point to the pelita source code.
 Assuming this is in ``$HOME/pelita`` you can execute ``my_game.py`` using::